SamambaMan/SamambaMan/README.md

 - 📸 If you seek for some food, pc building and randomnes, try my <a href="https://www.instagram.com/paocomdoisovos/">Instagram</a>

 #### 📔 I'm reading... :
+ - Linked: How Everything Is Connected to Everything Else and What It Means for Business - Albert-Laszlo Barabasi
+##### Just Finished:
+ - La Mediación de conflictos ambientales - Sidney Rosa Junior
  - The Metaphysicos of Sexual Love - Arthur Schopenhauer
  - The Dictators - Richard J. Overy
-##### Just Finished:
- - La Mediación de conflictos ambientales - Sidney Rosa Junior